Donald J. Enright

 Donald Enright Super LawyersDonald Enright Super LawyersDonald Enright Law Dragon 2019Donald Enright Law Dragon 2021

-During his 26 years as a litigator and trial lawyer, Mr. Enright has handled matters in the fields of securities, commodities, consumer fraud and commercial litigation, with a particular emphasis on shareholder M&A and securities fraud class action litigation.
+During his 28 years as a litigator and trial lawyer, Mr. Enright has handled matters in the fields of securities, commodities, consumer fraud and commercial litigation, with a particular emphasis on shareholder class action litigation.
 He has been named as one of the leading financial litigators in the nation by Lawdragon, as a Washington, DC "Super Lawyer" by Thomson Reuters, and as one of the city's "Top Lawyers" by Washingtonian magazine.

 Mr. Enright has shown a track record of achieving victories in federal trials and appeals, including:

-Most recently, in In re Schuff International, Inc. Stockholders Litigation, Case No. 10323-VCZ, Mr. Enright served as Co-Lead Counsel for the plaintiff class in achieving the largest recovery as a percentage of the underlying transaction consideration in Delaware Chancery Court merger class action history, obtaining an aggregate recovery of more than $22 million -- a gross increase from $31.50 to $67.45 in total consideration per share (a 114% increase) for tendering stockholders.
+Similarly, in In re Schuff International, Inc. Stockholders Litigation, Case No. 10323-VCZ, Mr. Enright served as Co-Lead Counsel for the plaintiff class in achieving an aggregate recovery of more than $22 million -- a gross increase from $31.50 to $67.45 in total consideration per share (a 114% increase) for tendering stockholders.
+This was one of the largest recoveries as a percentage of the underlying merger consideration in the history of Delaware M&A litigation.

-Similarly, as Co-Lead Counsel in In re Bluegreen Corp.
+As Co-Lead Counsel in In re Bluegreen Corp.
 Shareholder Litigation, Case No. 502011CA018111 (Cir.
 Ct. for Palm Beach Cnty., Fla.), Mr. Enright achieved a $36.5 million common fund settlement in the wake of a majority shareholder buyout, representing a 25% increase in total consideration to the minority stockholders.
-Also, in In re CNX Gas Corp.
-Shareholders Litigation, C.A.
-No. 53377-VCL (Del.
-Ch.
-2010), in which Levi & Korsinsky served upon plaintiffs’ Executive Committee, Mr. Enright helped obtain the recovery of a common fund of over $42.7 million for stockholders.

-Mr. Enright has also played a leadership role in numerous securities and shareholder class actions from inception to conclusion.
-Most recently, he has served as lead counsel in several cryptocurrency-related securities class actions.
-His leadership has produced multi-million-dollar recoveries in shareholder class actions involving such companies as:
+Mr. Enright has played a leadership role in numerous other shareholder class actions from inception to conclusion, producing multi-million-dollar recoveries involving such companies as:

-Mr. Enright also has a successful track record of obtaining injunctive relief in connection with shareholder M&A litigation, having won preliminary injunctions or other injunctive relief in the cases of:
+Mr. Enright also has a successful track record of obtaining injunctive relief in connection with shareholder M&A litigation, having won injunctions in the cases of:

 Education